Bagorogile-Mphaka/Salon-booking/README.md

 # Salon-booking
-Salon Booking App is a simple, intuitive web app that allows customers to easily book salon appointments and lets salon owners manage schedules in real-time.
-Built with C#, it features user authentication, service management, and notifications—all in a responsive design for seamless use on any device.
+A user-friendly web application that streamlines salon appointment scheduling for customers and salon owners.
+Built with C#, it offers real-time booking management, user authentication, service customization, and notifications—all optimized for desktop and mobile.

+Features
+Easy appointment booking for customers

+Real-time availability to prevent double bookings

+User authentication with profile management

+Salon dashboard to view and manage appointments

+Service management to add or update salon offerings

+Automated notifications via email or SMS reminders

+Responsive design for all device types

+Technologies Used
+Backend: C# (.NET Framework/Core)

+Frontend: JavaScript

+Database: [Specify your database, e.g., SQL Server, SQLite]